 Holiday Blues – What To Do About Them.
 The holidays are bombarded with expectations.
 Expectations that include past years of nostalgia or disappointment.
 For some people, the holidays are a time of great challenges.
 For whatever reason situations have changed for them making the Holidays a time of unhappiness and loneliness.
+With the pandemic Holidays have changed to include small gatherings.
+Here are some pre and post-COVID recommendations to help manage holidays.

 Baby Boomers remember Charlie Brown saying, “I think there must be something wrong with me, Linus.
 Christmas is coming but I’m not happy.
 I don’t feel the way I’m supposed to feel.” – A Charlie Brown Christmas